westwind2013/self-driving-fun/README.md

 * model.py, a module training the prediction model
 * train, a script training the prediction model
 * drive, a script driving car using our prediction model
-* model.json, a data file containing saved model
+* model/model.json, a data file containing saved model
-* model.h5, a data file containing saved model weights
+* model/model.h5, a data file containing saved model weights
+* video.mp4, the simulation run video of track 1

 #### 2. Submission includes functional code